 For the adventure motorist, driving on some of the world’s highest roads, going over Rohtang (3980 m) or Kunzum Pass (4551 m) turns into a challenge.
 The drive from Chandigarh – Shimla – Kinnaur – Kaza – Keylong to Leh or through the alternate route of Chandigarh – Mandi – Kullu – Manali – Keylong to Leh is a lifetime experience.

-The choice of both route, season and vehicle are important.
+When driving through high altitude zones of Spiti, Lahaul, Chamba or Kinnaur, the choice of vehicle, and the season chosen are of uttermost importance.
 Cars may not be able to handle the rougher tracks but in no way does this curtail the range of possible experiences.
-SUVs remain the easiest vehicles to tackle roads that are smooth and rough.
+You can always hire SUVs that are powerful enough to negotiate all roads, be they are smooth or rough.

-Himachal is also the venue for several short and some lengthier rallies and motor-sport competitions.
-Since 1999, the ‘Raid de Himalaya’ has been a significant event on a national and international level.
-Himachal hosts a major segment of the Raid.
+Himachal is also the venue for several short and lengthier rallies and motor-sport competitions, the most famous being the grueling ‘Raid de Himalaya’.